-RELATED PARTY CONTRACTS ARRANGEMENTS
+RELATED PARTY CONTRACTS & ARRANGEMENTS

 In accordance with the provisions of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosures) Regulations, 2015, the Company has formulated a Policy on Related Party Transactions and a copy of the same is available on the website of the Company (www.primesec.com).
-The policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions with Related Party Transactions.
+The policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions with Related Parties and also deals with Material Related Party Transactions.